OpenTechSchool/python-flask/index.md

 * [Python Lists API](http://docs.python.org/3/library/stdtypes.html#sequence-types-list-tuple-range) and  [Python Dictionaries API](http://docs.python.org/3/library/stdtypes.html#mapping-types-dict)
 * [Flask Documentation](http://flask.pocoo.org/docs/) - Quickstart, User Guide and Reference.
+* [Jinja Documentation](http://jinja.pocoo.org/docs/templates/) - For the HTML templates used in Flask.
 * [Popular Web Frameworks](reference/web-frameworks.html) - Some of the more popular website platforms at the moment.
 * [Popular Databases](references/databases.html) - Common databases in use and their strengths and weaknesses.